 HL7 interfaces are required to support data integration.
 Properly integrated HL7 interfaces can reduce duplicate data entry and enhance user workflow due to application interoperability.

-Common HL7 interfaces used within health care organizations.
+Common HL7 interfaces used within healthcare organizations are:

 1. ADT – Admission, discharge, transfer